We Welcome Your Application to Join Us!

 Day 1: Trip Start

-Once everyone has arrived at the Jackson Hole Airport, we’ll drive to a campground at the base of the Tetons.¹ We’ll spend the day getting to know one another, playing games, checking our gear and getting ready for our two weeks together.
+Once everyone has arrived at Jackson, we’ll drive to a campground at the base of the Tetons.1 We’ll spend the day getting to know one another, playing games, checking our gear, and getting ready for our two weeks together.

 Day 2: Day Hike with a Naturalist

 On our first full day together, we’ll go on a guided hike with a naturalist from Teton Science Schools.
 The naturalist will teach us about the plants and wildlife indigenous to the Grand Teton and Yellowstone ecosystems.
-Our hike with the naturalist frames the remainder of our trip, allowing us to identify plants and animals as we continue our trip.
+Our hike with the naturalist frames the remainder of our trip, allowing us to identify plants and animals as we continue to explore.

 Days 3 & 4: Hike in Yellowstone National Park